DANS-KNAW/easy-module-archetype/common-practices.md

 * Use one directory for all the packages from the `nl` package down to the top-level package for the project, for example `nl.knaw.dans.easy.mymodule` should be a directory (with dots in its name).
 Sub-packages of `mymodule` should be one directory per package (Java-style).
+  *(Rationale: easier to navigate when using tools with no support for Java packagges, e.g., when working from the command line.
+Also, the packages `nl` through `easy` are never used to contain resources directly.)*
 * Use the code formatting settings as specified in ... (to be provided).
+  *(Rationale: too much variation in code formatting distracts from the code logic (or lack thereof ;-).
+Git diffs only show relevant changes in code text)*

 Resource Management
 -------------------